Dinner and a Suit: Since Our Departure (2012–2013)

 In January 2012, Dinner and a Suit joined Gardening, Not Architecture for a month of tour dates along the east coast and midwest.

 In March 2012, the band announced the first single from Since Our Departure would be "Too Late."
 The song was released digitally on April 10, 2012.
 That week the music video for "Too Late" debuted as a Freshman Five nominee at mtvU.
 On April 13, 2012, the video for "Too Late" became a Freshman Pick for the week and moved into regular rotation at mtvU.

 Since Our Departure was released on June 12, 2012.
 Dinner and a Suit played a number of shows the week of release, including a performance at The Roxy in Los Angeles as well as a showcase appearance at the New Music Seminar in New York City.

 In October 2012, the band played a sold-out hometown show in Nashville alongside Imagine Dragons at the Cannery Ballroom.
 On October 19, 2012, Dinner and a Suit's song, "Where We Started", debuted at #73 on the iTunes Top 100 Pop Songs Chart.

 On December 21, 2012, Dinner and a Suit announced their first tour for 2013 with The Rocketboys and Mike Mains and The Branches, launching February 15 in Kansas City, MO.

 In January 2013, MTV Buzzworthy featured the band, calling them their "latest pop/rock obsession."

 On April 3, 2013, the band joined The Parlotones for their Shake It Up US Tour for more than 30 dates through May 7, 2013.
 On June 19, 2013, the band performed as part of the O Music Awards from CMT Studios in Nashville, Tennessee.

 Dinner and a Suit joined Lawson for their "Everywhere We Go" US tour in August 2013.

 STAY EP (2014)

 On September 2, 2014, Dinner and a Suit released "Can't Get Enough", the first single from their EP STAY, that was released on October 7, 2014.

 Disbanding

-As of late 2015/early 2016, Dinner and a Suit has disbanded, with members Joey Beretta and Jonathan Capeci moving on with a new project called Nightly, which is now signed with BMG.
+As of late 2015/early 2016, Dinner and a Suit has disbanded, with members Joey Beretta and Jonathan Capeci moving on with a new project called Nightly, which signed with BMG in 2020.